-“And no one among men shall do more pleasing service to Me than he, and no other on earth shall be dearer to me.
-And he who shall study this sacred dialogue of ours, by him I shall have been worshipped with the wisdom sacrifice [jnanayajnena]; such is my conviction.
-Even the man who hears it with faith and free from rejection, he also, liberated, shall attain the happy worlds of those whose actions are pure” (18:69-71).
+And no one among all men shall do more pleasing service to me, nor shall there be another on the earth dearer to me than he.
+And he who will study this dharmic dialogue of ours, by him will I have been worshipped through the sacrifice of knowledge; such is my conviction.
+Even the man who hears this, full of faith and not scoffing, he also, liberated, shall attain the happy worlds of those of righteous deeds (18:69-71).

 What will you do?

 There are those who listen with the ears on their head, but not the ears of their mind and heart.
 Krishna indicates here that those who truly listen with an intent mind will have their ignorance and delusion dispelled by their intelligent attention.

 The right answer

 No need to comment on this–just “Go, and do thou likewise” (Luke 10:37).

 The narrator speaks

-“Sanjaya said: Thus I have heard from Krishna and the great-souled Arjuna, this wondrous dialogue which causes the hair to stand on end.
-By the grace of Vyasa I have heard this supreme and most secret yoga which Krishna, the Lord of Yoga, has divulged directly, speaking Himself.
-O King, remembering again and again this marvelous and holy dialogue of Krishna and Arjuna, I rejoice again and again.
-And remembering again and again that marvelous form of Krishna, my amazement is great, O King, and I rejoice again and again” (18:74-77).
+Sanjaya said: Thus have I heard this wondrous dialogue of Krishna and the great-souled Arjuna, which causes the hair to stand on end.
+By the grace of Vyasa have I heard this supreme and most secret yoga directly from Krishna, Yoga’s Lord, himself declaring it.
+O King, remembering again and again this marvelous dialogue between Krishna and Arjuna, I rejoice again and again.
+And remembering again and again that most marvelous form of Krishna, great is my wonder, O King, and I rejoice again and again (18:74-77).

 OM.
 Peace.
 Peace.
 Peace.